eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

    Not specifying the database to use upon connection is generally only useful when building tools that work with multiple databases, such as GUI database managers.
+   Note

+   JDBC clients should never employ the USE database statement to specify the desired database, they should always use the Connection.setCatalog() method instead.

    MySQL Connector/J has fail-over support.
-This allows the driver to fail-over to any number of slave hosts and still perform read-only queries.
+This enables the driver to fail-over to any number of slave hosts and still perform read-only queries.
 Fail-over only happens when the connection is in an autoCommit(true) state, because fail-over can not happen reliably when a transaction is in progress.
 Most application servers and connection pools set autoCommit to true at the end of every transaction/connection use.

    The fail-over functionality has the following behavior: